New York State reaches deal to provide free tuition for SUNY and CUNY students

 Revival of Free Tuition and the Public-Private Split

+Cuomo also battled against private colleges in New York State, most of which opposed the plan.
+Many New York private colleges largely enroll state residents, and some of these colleges' leaders have feared a loss of enrollment to the SUNY and CUNY systems.
+Generally, the plan was a tougher sell for Cuomo in the Senate than in the Assembly.
+But major legislative initiatives in New York tend to be adopted or rejected as part of the overall state budget -- and in this case the Cuomo proposal made it into the final deal.

-Many private college leaders opposed the Clinton and Sanders free tuition plans and a similar split played out in New York State.
+Many private college leaders opposed the Clinton and Sanders free-tuition plans, and a similar split played out in New York.

 On Saturday, as college leaders studied the legislative language, reactions split between public and private institutions.

-Gail Mellow, president of LaGuardia Community College of the City University of New York, said she thought the new policy was "extraordinary" and would lead to dramatic shifts in college attendance in New York State.
-She said that too many in New York and elsewhere "have blown through their aid attending for-profit schools and leaving without skills."
-The free tuition model will "change the discussion" in the state, and attract many more students to community college.
+Gail Mellow, president of LaGuardia Community College of the City University of New York, said she thought the new policy was "extraordinary" and would lead to dramatic shifts in college attendance in the state.
+She said too many in New York and elsewhere "have blown through their aid attending for-profit schools and leaving without skills."
+The free-tuition model will "change the discussion" in the state and attract many more students to community college, she believes.
 "This is going to change the college-going culture," she said, "by taking tuition off the table."

-Nancy Zimpher, chancellor of the State University of New York, said she too expected the greatest impact at community colleges, which the vast majority students attend without room and board costs.
-But she said that New York State had also changed the free tuition discussion by including four-year public institutions.
+Nancy Zimpher, chancellor of the State University of New York, said she too expects the greatest impact at community colleges, which the vast majority of students attend without room and board costs.
+But she said that New York State had also changed the free-tuition discussion by including four-year public institutions.

-"We may be on the precipice" of a new era, of promoting the idea that many more people need a four-year education than have earned a bachelor's degree in the past.
-And this would be a historic shift, she said.
+"We may be on the precipice" of a new era, of promoting the idea that many more people need a four-year education than have earned bachelor's degrees in the past, and this would be a historic shift, she said.

 But for Mary Beth Labate, president of the Commission on Independent Colleges and Universities in New York, the news was "dispiriting."

-"There is a clear divide in the way students will be treated, depending on whether they go to a public or private institutions," she said, adding that this is poor public policy, given the excellent outcomes for those who attend private colleges.
+"There is a clear divide in the way students will be treated, depending on whether they go to a public or private institution," she said, adding that the Cuomo plan is poor public policy, given the excellent outcomes for those who attend private colleges.

 "This would be bureaucratically difficult," she said.
 "Colleges would have to ask if it was worth it."